braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 #### Availability

 Currently, only Windows Live Hotmail and Gmail support the list-unsubscribe header.
-This feature may not be available from your ESP if you haven't completed [IP warming]({{site.baseurl}}/user_guide/onboarding_with_braze/email_setup/ip_warming/) yet, or if you are a new sender.
+Additionally, these ESPs may still choose not to provide you with this feature if you haven't completed [IP warming]({{site.baseurl}}/user_guide/onboarding_with_braze/email_setup/ip_warming/) yet, or if you are a new sender.
 This is because providers like Gmail won't include the unsubscribe option if they can't trust that you'll actually unsubscribe the user.

 #### How the list-unsubscribe header works